Ashbel Smith: Soldier, physician, and proponent of slavery

 Smith served as a surgeon in the U.S. Army during the Mexican–American War (1846–1848) on active duty with General Zachary Taylor in the field.
 He also served as president of the board of visitors to the United States Military Academy at West Point in 1848.
 After the Mexican–American War, Smith returned to Texas and, in 1851, he served as a commissioner from the United States to the London Industrial Exposition.
 On July 31, 1843, Smith wrote in a report to President of the Republic of Texas, Anson Jones, to update him on his efforts to gain London's support to keep Texas a Republic and to make clear their position on slavery.
-Smith updated Jones on European affairs concerning Texas after a Mr. Andrews, an anti-slavery Texan, was in England gathering support for abolition, which would further England's goal of emancipation around the world.
+Smith updated Jones on European affairs concerning Texas after a Mr. Andrews, an anti-slavery Texan, was in England gathering support for abolition, which would further Britain's goal of global emancipation.
 Smith met with Lord Aberdeen and stated emphatically that Texas would not surrender its slaves because to do so would be dishonorable.
 He outlined all of the proposed plans for Texas abolition and how each would never work, especially since most potential emigrants were more worried about war than slavery.
-On the continent, news was brighter because France was backing away from demanding abolition, peace between Texas and Mexico increased Texas's standing in Europe, and England's influence in Spain was declining.
+On the continent, news was brighter because France was backing away from demanding abolition, peace between Texas and Mexico increased Texas's standing in Europe, and Britain's influence in Spain was declining.
 The following year he accepted the role as manager of the first Lone Star Fair in Corpus Christi, lending a measure of credibility to that event.